-Our District leaders and principals have been working collaboratively throughout the summer to create a plan that is focused on the health and safety of our students, staff, and community at large with the three scenarios below in mind, so that we can be ready to adapt if health data requires a shift to full remote learning or allows us to open our buildings to all students once again.
+Our District leaders and principals worked collaboratively throughout the summer to create a plan that is focused on the health and safety of our students, staff, and community at large with the three scenarios below in mind, so that we can be ready to adapt if health data requires a shift to full remote learning or allows us to open our buildings to all students once again.

 Modified - Schools open with changes including social distancing, alternate schedules, and maybe even modified capacity